brand_logo

 4. Be honest and accurate throughout your UCAS application

-Apart from the superb personal statement that you've written, there are sections in the UCAS application form you'll have to fill in which will include your personal details and additional information if you're employed or were employed previously in an accurate manner and be honest throughout the entire process.
+Apart from the superb personal statement that you've written, there are sections in the UCAS application form you'll have to fill in, which will include your details and additional information if you're employed or were employed previously in an accurate manner and be honest throughout the entire process.
 Skipping over information will lead to your application being rejected for the year you'll be applying for, so make sure that you use this UCAS application tip so that you're as thorough and clear as possible.
 Once you're done with your application, ensure to do a quality check multiple times.
+If you're unsure which courses align with your plans, use UCAS tools to explore UCAS career advice tailored to your interests.

 5. Get a good referee